-Undoubtedly the most known martial art in modern popular culture, almost to the point of antonomasia, karate has hundreds of millions of practitioners around the world and is mostly governed by the World Karate Federation.
-The "mostly" part comes from the fact that, unlike other mainstream martial arts, there is no unanimous conception or ruleset about the art: instead, it is composed of a myriad of independent schools and associations around the world and most of them manage their business on their own way, with the WKA being relegated to host unified sport competitions which every school might comply or not to compete.
+Undoubtedly the most known traditional martial art in modern popular culture, almost to the point of antonomasia, karate has hundreds of millions of practitioners around the world and is mostly governed by the World Karate Federation.
+The "mostly" part comes from the fact that, unlike other mainstream martial arts, there is no unanimous conception or ruleset about the art: instead, it is composed of a myriad of independent schools and associations around the world and most of them manage their business in their own way, with the WKA being relegated to host unified sport competitions which every school might comply or not to compete.
 This is due to the traditional and decentralized evolution of karate, which can be traced to its very roots.

 Practitioners of the sport are called Karateka.
-Equipment consist solely of a white uniform called karategi or keikogi (sometimes abbreviated as "gi"), composed of a loose jacket and pants tied with a belt called obi, which actually comes and was adopted from the judogi used in Judo.
-The practice of the art itself can be separated in kata (sets of individual, rehearsed movements designed to build muscle memory), bunkai (interpretation of kata to create functional techniques), and kumite (good ol' sparring, equivalent to randori in judo and jujutsu).
+Equipment consist solely of a white uniform called the karategi or keikogi (sometimes abbreviated as "gi"), composed of a loose jacket and pants tied with a belt called an obi, which actually comes from and was adopted from the judogi used in Judo.
+The practice of the art itself can be separated into kata (sets of individual, rehearsed movements designed to build muscle memory), bunkai (interpretation of kata to create functional techniques), and kumite (good ol' sparring, equivalent to randori in judo and jujutsu).

 As mentioned, karate is divided on schools or styles, most of them diverging a lot in their approaches to things like philosophy and technique.
 Those are the main ones:

 - Shotokan: founded by the aforementioned Gichin Funakoshi, Shotokan was the first modern karate school, and the founders of many other styles actually studied this before establishing their own.
 Technically speaking, Shotokan emphasizes more on finesse and long range attack, requiring practitioners to be both nimble and well-balanced.
 Most of its competitions are ruled in points and demonstrations of skill over rough finishes.